 When first switching on, allow enough time for the water to circulate through the system.
-Top up the radiator as required.
+A solid flow of water should be seen inside the filler orifice when the filler cap is removed, top up the header tank as required.
 Use only distilled or de-ionised water.
 (See section 7.1 regarding use of methanol in freezing conditions).